Directors' Note: 'Nital means transparent.....Crystal clear....

 I feel the time I spent watching this movie and compiling this review is quite worth! :)

-Most of the information and pictures here are from the official website of Nital, and the movie is also available with subtitles.
+official website of Nital, and the movie is also available with subtitles.

 Movie: Nital (नितळ) (marathi movie)